C.R.A.F.T.

 How to Make Dollhouse Accessories

 Now, that the dollhouse shell is completed, it’s time for the real fun to begin!
 My local friend, Kate, has an incredible Instagram feed called @domestikatethis where she recreates her real life in mini.
 I spent a morning at her house and she taught me tons of tips and tricks for decorating a dollhouse.
 She even gave me the wooden dollhouse furniture, fabric samples, tiny wooden pots, and clippings from her faux plant to get me started.
-She also helped me arrange the dollhouse and figure out where the furniture made the most sense in the house.
-Kate gave me a creative boost and then I went crazy at home.
+Don’t miss this post for tons more on how to make dollhouse accessories!

 Step 1- Spray paint the dollhouse furniture